jessereynolds/flapjack-tutorial/README.md

 Have a look at the executables under `/opt/flapjack/bin`.
 Details of these are also available [on the wiki](https://github.com/flpjck/flapjack/wiki/USING#running).

-[TODO: get all the binscripts in the PATH of the vagrant user by default]
+TODO: get all the binscripts in the PATH of the vagrant user by default [omnibus-flapjack#11](https://github.com/flpjck/omnibus-flapjack/issues/11)

 ## Simulate a check failure